oracle-livelabs/sprints/analytics/sprint-faw-re-enable-data-pipeline/re-enable-data-pipeline.md

   ![Data pipeline status toggle](images/enable-pipeline.png)

-7. A confirmation window will appear, asking if you want to accept the data impact and save your change.
-Click **Accept Data Impact and Save**.
+7. A confirmation window may appear, asking if you want to accept the data impact and save your change.
+If you are prompted, click **Accept Data Impact and Save**.

   ![Save changes](images/save-changes.png)